|

 Transfer to Real-World Performance

-guide and visuals, are provided as part of the Working With Others
+an instructor guide and visuals, are provided as part of the

 Also, participants receive a pocket-size reminder card they can use